US slaps sanctions on key Putin allies

 Congress passed a law last summer calling for such measures and has criticised the Trump administration for taking so long to act.

-Senior officials say they have been planning the moves for some time.
+But senior officials insist that they have been planning the moves for some time.

-These sanctions were already in the works before the nerve agent attack on a former Russian spy in the UK but are likely to add to the rising diplomatic tensions between the West and Russia.
+These sanctions were already in the works before the nerve agent attack on a former Russian spy in the UK, so are not a direct response to it.

+But they add to the rising diplomatic tensions between the West and Russia over that incident, and contrast sharply with President Trump's consistently softer approach to Mr Putin.

+Earlier this week, Mr Trump felt compelled to insist he was being tough on Russia but said he still hoped a good relationship with its leader was possible.
+That seems even less likely now.